 Seven laboratories have jointly created materials and innovative processes dedicated to various themes, including vehicles of the future, machining techniques, mechanics and continuous media.
 A teaching and research chair was founded in 2014: Urban mining.
 Associating Arts et Métiers with Chimie ParisTech and Mines ParisTech, its work, focused on recycling and eco-design, is dedicated to electric and electronic equipment waste.

 Thanks to its numerous sites, Arts et Métiers is involved in many competitiveness clusters – thematic structures with international ambitions, located in the main innovation ecosystems.
 Several themes are favoured, including mechanics, energy, digital technology and aerospace.
-The institution also associates three technology research institutes (IRT) and one energy transition institute (ITE).
+The institution is also associated to three technology research institutes (IRT) and one energy transition institute (ITE).

 Arts et Métiers arrangements in support of industry